ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Compute the SHA-256 digest [FIPS180-4] of the key authorization
 2. Query for TXT records for the validation domain name
-3. Verify that the contents of one of the TXT records matches the digest value
+3. Verify that the contents of one of the TXT records match the digest value

 If all of the above verifications succeed, then the validation is successful.
 If no DNS record is found, or DNS record and response payload do not pass these